computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/parsing_and_opening/openurl/README.md

 # Openurl

-Open one or more URLs from the terminal directly, by alias or using a search query.
+Open one or more URLs from the terminal by alias, using a search query or directly.

 Openurl defines four argument schemas: